 The Commission may be subject to additional litigation or other actions from time to time in the future which cannot be predicted at this time.
-See "CERTAIN RISK FACTORS - Litigation and Other Actions Against the Commission" herein.
+See "CERTAIN RISK FACTORS - Litigation and Other Actions Against the Commission" and "CERTAIN RISK FACTORS - Recent Judicial Holding in the United States District Court, Southern District of New York" herein.

 On March 13, 2013, as a result of a statewide grand jury investigation, the Pennsylvania Attorney General filed criminal charges against a former Commission Chairman, the former Chief Executive Officer and Chief Operating Officer of the Commission, two individuals at companies doing business with the Commission and two former Commission employees.
 These individuals were charged with a variety of offenses, including conspiracy, commercial bribery, bid-rigging, theft, conflict of interest and corrupt organization violations.
 No criminal charges have been filed against current Commissioners, senior executives or employees of the Commission.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation -- Statewide Investigating Grand Jury and Recent Criminal Charges" in APPENDIX A hereto for a detailed discussion of the matters summarized above.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation - Statewide Investigating Grand Jury and Recent Criminal Charges" in APPENDIX A hereto for a detailed discussion of the matters summarized above.